-The two design modules Design: Site, Research and Initial Investigations and Design: Major Project work in conjunction to provide you with a year-long opportunity to develop a design proposal from initial ideas to the final detailed resolution.
-The project will be determined by your own personal interests and ambitions as a designer.
+The two design modules Design: Site, Research and Initial Investigations (Term 1) and Design: Major Project (Term 2) work in conjunction to provide you with a year-long opportunity to develop a design proposal from initial ideas to the final detailed resolution.
+The project will be determined by your own personal interests and ambitions as a designer and will draw upon all of the knowledge and skills learned at Levels 4 and 5.